hjchae0921/BCNN_UQ_materials/Readme.md

 # Overview

-This repository contains scripts for full-field material response prediction and uncertainty quantification (UQ) using Bayesian neural networks.
+This repository contains the scripts for full-field material response prediction and uncertainty quantification (UQ) using Bayesian neural networks.
 The prediction between the input microstructure and the output stress field is cast as an image-to-image regression problem, utilizing a modified U-net neural network alongside three UQ methods, all of which are derived from the `Unet` base class.

-## Implemented Methods
+## Implemented methods

 The following methods are supported: